Mkh23/cti-dashboard/api/README.md

 - `POST /farms/{farm_id}/members` - Add a user to the farm management group (admins any role, farmers technicians only)
 - `DELETE /farms/{farm_id}/members/{user_id}` - Remove a user from the management group with the same role restrictions

+### Cattle

+- `GET /cattle` - List cattle groups (admins see all, others are scoped to their farms)
+- `POST /cattle` - Create a cattle group with optional external ID and born date
+- `GET/PUT /cattle/{cattle_id}` - View or update cattle metadata (role-aware farm enforcement)

 ### Scans

 - `GET /scans` - List scans with pagination and role-aware scoping